 It is important to note that you can only file a lawsuit once all your claim appeals have been exhausted.
 To ensure that you have done this properly, the assistance of an experienced attorney is usually necessary.
 If you are initiating an ERISA case, you should be aware that your lawsuit begins by filing a summons and a complaint in a United States District Court.
 The filing fee for this is usually $350.00.

 Once a lawsuit is started, your ERISA plan insurer will be allowed 20 to 40 days to file an official answer and any counterclaims.
 Counterclaims can happen when benefits have been paid under your plan, but you later received income from another source like as Social Security or Workers’ Compensation.
 You should know that most plans expect money that has been paid out to be reimbursed if you receive funds from such sources.
 Health insurance plans also contain similar offsets which allow the health insurer to recover monies when an insured receives monies from another source.
 These funds are often considered overpayment and it is common for your ERISA insurer to assert a counterclaim seeking recovery of these funds.

 Be sure to check out our next article which will discuss Part 2 of what to expect during an ERISA claim.

 Call Attorney McNamara Today For Help With Your ERISA Case

 J. Price McNamara has been practicing law for many years and has handled many ERISA cases just like yours.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your ERISA issues, so do not hesitate to contact us.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your ERISA issues, so do not hesitate to contact us.
 We are ready to schedule your free case review, so call us now to get started.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.